Priyanshu-kandari/Priyanshu-Kandari/README.md

-<h2 align="center">Supp! 👋! am  Himanshu Kandari and I'm on my way to be a 100xDev.</h2>
+<h2 align="center">Supp! 👋! am  Priyanshu Kandari and I'm on my way to be a 100xDev.</h2>

 ###